Earnest Money With VA Loans

 • Strengthens relationship with seller: Offering earnest money shows the seller that you are willing to provide them with some level of protection in case the deal falls through.
 This can help establish a stronger relationship with the seller, potentially facilitating smoother negotiations and a more positive overall transaction experience.

-• Buyer and seller protection: Earnest money serves as a form of protection for both parties involved in the purchase agreement.
+• Buyer and seller protection: Earnest money serves as protection for both parties involved in the purchase agreement.
 If the buyer backs out of the deal without a valid reason, the seller can retain the deposit as compensation.
 On the other hand, buyers can protect their interests by including contingencies in the purchase agreement.

 • Limits offering power: Offering earnest money on one property restricts your ability to make multiple simultaneous offers on other potential properties.